 For the purposes of the conditions contained in this manual, Victoria's public transport system is divided into zones, and fares are based on the zones in which travel occurs.
 The zones for Melbourne trains are defined by the Melbourne train network map.
-The zones for trams are defined by the Melbourne tram network map.
-Within zone 1, the City Saver area is defined by the City Saver map.
+The zones for trams are defined by the Melbourne train network map.
 These maps are shown in this chapter.
 The zones for Melbourne buses are defined in this chapter under the heading 'Melbourne bus zones'.
 The zones in regional areas are based on the table on pages 14-24 and the regional city bus maps shown in this chapter.